USB flash drive

-A USB flash drive (UFD) (also thumb drive, memory stick, and pen drive) is a data storage device that includes flash memory with an integrated USB interface.
+A USB flash drive (also known as a thumb drive) is a data storage device that includes flash memory with an integrated USB interface.
 A typical USB drive is removable, rewritable, and smaller than an optical disc, and usually weighs less than 1 oz.
 Since first offered for sale in late 2000, the storage capacities of USB drives have ranged from 8 megabytes to 1 terabyte (TB).
 As of 2024, 4 TB flash drives were the largest currently in production.
 Some allow up to 100,000 write/erase cycles, depending on the exact type of memory chip used, and are thought to physically last between 10 and 100 years under normal circumstances (shelf storage time).

 Common uses of USB flash drives are for storage, supplementary back-ups, and transferring of computer files.
 Compared with floppy disks or CDs, they are smaller, faster, have significantly more capacity, and are more durable due to a lack of moving parts.
 Additionally, they are less vulnerable to electromagnetic interference than floppy disks, and are unharmed by surface scratches (unlike CDs).
 However, as with any flash storage, data loss from bit leaking due to prolonged lack of electrical power and the possibility of spontaneous controller failure due to poor manufacturing could make it unsuitable for long-term archiving of data.
 The ability to retain data is affected by the controller's firmware, internal data redundancy, and error correction algorithms.

 Until about 2005, most desktop and laptop computers were supplied with floppy disk drives in addition to USB ports, but floppy disk drives became obsolete after widespread adoption of USB ports and the larger USB drive capacity compared to the "1.44 megabyte" 3.5-inch floppy disk.